…Earthly misuse of power and ‘might is right’, has not had the final word – and amazingly neither even has the power of death

 Tag: feature3

-Youth Voices on the criminal justice system: generation alpha speaks out
+Youth Voices on justice

 Bishop Rachel brought the voices and views of generation alpha about the criminal justice system to a gathering of law and policy makers